karundawadi/WTWT/README.md

 You can fork the repository to make further changes.
 You can also raise issues if you encounter any.

+## Back-end system
+Python and its various libraries (`Pandas`, `Numpy`,`Flask`,`Flask-CORS`) are used to develop the back end system.
+The training and recommendation is done using the data avialble at https://grouplens.org/datasets/movielens/

+## Front-end system
+Front end system is written using Javascript and its various libraries (`React`,`Axios`,`Materail UI`,`Bootstrap`).
+The live version hosted at https://karundawadi.github.io/WTWT .
+This does not work until the backend server is started.
+Please follow the steps to run to start the backend server.

 ## Demo

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/TMDu-C13GkE/0.jpg)](https://www.youtube.com/watch?v=TMDu-C13GkE)

+## Dependencies
+- Node.js
+- React.js
+- Material UI
+- Bootstrap
+- Axios
+- Python
+- Flask
+- Flask-CORS
+- Pandas
+- Numpy